-- strategic and operational coordination between the Air France and KLM Groups be reinforced by appointing Mr Spinetta and Mr van Wijk as, respectively, Chairman and Chief Executive Officer and Deputy Chief Executive Officer of Air France-KLM; - appointment of Mr Alexandre de Juniac as Chairman and Chief Executive Officer of Air France be recommended to the Air France Board of Directors.
+- implementation of the Group's new governance be postponed until 2013 to give priority to reinstating and improving the results of Air France and KLM; - strategic and operational coordination between the Air France and KLM groups be reinforced by appointing Mr Spinetta and Mr van Wijk as, respectively, Chairman and Chief Executive Officer and Deputy Chief Executive Officer of Air France-KLM; - appointment of Mr Alexandre de Juniac as Chairman and Chief Executive Officer of Air France be recommended to the Air France Board of Directors.

-The reunification of the functions of Chairman of the Board of Directors and Chief Executive Officer, which had previously been separate, enables everyone's energies to be mobilized around a single function aimed at improving the Company's levels of performance.
+The reunification of the functions of Chairman of the Board of Directors and Chief Executive Officer, which had previously been separate, enables everyone's energies to be mobilized around a single function aimed at improving the company's levels of performance.
 The consolidation of a team united around a sole individual exercising a mandate as Chairman and Chief Executive Office is all the more key within the current economic environment.